Polyurethane Abrasion Resistance

 How to Use Abrasion Resistance in Your Design

-Abrasion resistant properties offer designers the ability to improve their products performance and service life.
+Abrasion resistant properties offer designers the ability to improve their product's performance and service life.
 Based on design specifications, this physical property, among many others, can be tailored in polyurethane foam or solid materials.
 If you find abrasion resistance is a key performance trait in your design, this can easily be tailored by your manufacturer.
-For material assistance, upload your design specification here to get started today - we'd be happy to help!
+For material assistance, complete our design tool, here, or download our material data sheets to learn how we can bring your design idea to life with our superior technologies.